- Elizabeth Trecartin

-Matthew Peyton is an associate in Cox & Palmer’s St. John’s office practising tax law and corporate and commercial law.
+Matthew Peyton is a partner in Cox & Palmer’s St. John’s office practising in the areas of tax, corporate and commercial law.
 Originally from the small town of St. Lunaire-Griquet on the Great Northern Peninsula, NL, Matthew completed his Juris Doctor degree at University of New Brunswick and prior to law school, obtained his Bachelor of Commerce (honours) degree from Memorial University with a focus in accounting.

-Matthew works zealously to keep abreast of the increasingly complex requirements of Canada’s taxation scheme and takes pride in continuing to develop his tax knowledge.
-He is a member of the Canadian Tax Foundation, has attended the Canadian Bar Association Tax Law for Lawyers Conference in 2017 and is currently enrolled in the first year of the CPA Canada In-Depth Tax Program.
+Matthew works diligently to keep on top of the increasingly complex requirements of Canada’s taxation scheme and takes pride in continuing to develop his tax knowledge.
+He is a member of the Canadian Tax Foundation, has attended the Canadian Bar Association Tax Law for Lawyers Conference and has completed the CPA Canada In-Depth Tax Course.

 Beyond his law practice, Matthew finds inspiration from volunteering in the community.
-Among other activities, he is actively involved with Big Brothers Big Sisters of Eastern Newfoundland, coaches the martial art of Muay Thai and volunteers alongside his German Shepherd, Opie, in the St. John Ambulance Therapy Dog Program.
+Among other activities, he is actively involved with Big Brothers Big Sisters of Eastern Newfoundland and volunteers alongside his German Shepherd, Opie, in the St. John Ambulance Therapy Dog Program.

 - Newfoundland and Labrador (2017)